maanasvi999/imgclassification/README.md

-# imgclassification
+# Image Classification with Transfer Learning in TensorFlow

-Image Classification with Transfer Learning in TensorFlow
+A custom image classifier using transfer learning, leveraging TensorFlow and pre-trained models